Harshtherocking/Computer-Networks-ICS-224/lab-2.md

 sending packets from PC-A to Laptop-B and recieving acknowledgement packets from Laptop-B to PC-A
 ![ex-2](https://github.com/Harshtherocking/Computer-Networks-ICS-224/assets/65885345/aae0d149-0e9d-4612-afa8-d8db7309230e)

-- changing the gateway for Home and Office
+changing the gateway for Home and Office and sending packet from PC-A to Laptop-B and recieving acknowledgement packets from Laptop-B to PC-A
 ![ex-2_adv](https://github.com/Harshtherocking/Computer-Networks-ICS-224/assets/65885345/811c99ee-5fa1-4247-b596-694e71ca41e9)